-From Energy Drinks & fine crafted-sodas, to domestic & imported Non-Alcoholic beers, we carry many non-alcoholic beverages for many palates & lifestyles.
+We carry fine crafted-sodas, domestic & imported non-alcoholic beers, and many other non-alcoholic beverages for many palates & lifestyles.

 American Pale Ales are light in color, ranging from golden to a light copper color.
 The style of this beer is defined by the American hops used.
 American hops typically have high bitterness and aroma.
 Classic English Pale Ales are not pale but rather are golden to copper colored and display English variety hop character. […]

 Brewers often like to see how far they can stretch their creativity, when they do, they start creating truly amazing beers that excite the taste buds and elevate the “craft” in “craft beer.”
 Sometimes brewing an imperial stout and aging it in a Bourbon barrel or adding a rare fruit and pitching brettanomyces to […]